AnkitNigam1985/stratascratch.github.io/index.md

 ![strata scratch](images/sslogo.jpg)

-# Welcome to the Strata Scratch Guides and Exercises Git Page
+# Welcome to the Guides and Exercises Git Page

 Our guides and exercises are listed on this page but can also be accessed on our [GitHub](https://github.com/stratascratch).